Chase Rogers

 How to Create Additional Logins in the Control Panel

-You can add additional people (login) to your account.
-Follow these steps to ad or remove a new user to your account.
+You can add additional people (logins) to your account.
+Follow these steps to add or remove a new user to your account.

-1. From the dashboard, click on the user name in the top right corner of the page.
+1. Log in to your control panel.
+From the dashboard, click on the user name in the top right corner of the page.

 account settings button